 Since 1981, this fellowship program has significantly advanced, artistically and critically, emerging visual artists in Minnesota.

-The 2016/17 Jerome Foundation Fellowships for Emerging Artists online application is now closed.
+The recipients of the 2016/17 Jerome Foundation Fellowships for Emerging Artists have been announced!

 Artists considered for these fellowships may work in a variety of visual art media, including both traditional and new media.
 The program is aimed at visual artists who can present their work in a gallery context, and eligible applicants must be in the early stages of their careers and have not yet attained professional acknowledgment commensurate with the quality of their work.
 MCAD and the Jerome Foundation welcome applications from artists representing diverse cultural perspectives.